LukeTillman/killrvideo-csharp/README.md

 # KillrVideo
 A sample video sharing application showing how to use [Apache Cassandra][11] with .NET via [DataStax .NET Driver][1] in the [Microsoft Azure][10] cloud.
 The application is based on a [sample schema][2] (that has since been modified) for a video sharing site that Patrick McFadin has been using to demonstrate data modeling techniques with Apache Cassandra.

+#### A More In-Depth Introudction
+If you'd like a more in-depth introduction to the applicaiton, including a tour of the code structure, architecture, and some of the motivations, check out my blog post [KillrVideo: Cassandra, C# and Azure][17].
+I also have a ongoing series of blog posts on KillrVideo which can be found under the [killrvideo tag][19] on my blog.

 #### See the live demo
 A live demo of KillrVideo running on Cassandra in Azure is available at [www.killrvideo.com][16].